assemmkhalil/AnalyzingEgyptianBoxOffice/README.md

 6. Presentation: Created a comprehensive presentation to better communicate the analysis findings and insights to stakeholders.

 ## Findings:
-For the detailed findings and insights, please refer to the presentation file.
+For the detailed findings and insights, please refer to the [Presentation](https://github.com/assemmkhalil/AnalyzingEgyptianBoxOffice/blob/main/Presentation.pdf).